Renewable energy in the Philippines: Solar power

-The Philippines receives some of the highest levels of solar irradiance in Southeast Asia, with average daily values reaching over 7 kWh/m² in April and around 3 kWh/m² in December based on measurements in 33 cities nationwide.
+The Philippines receives some of the highest levels of solar irradiance in Southeast Asia, with average daily values reaching over 7 kWh/m^{2} in April and around 3 kWh/m^{2} in December, based on measurements in 33 cities nationwide.

 In 2019, solar power accounted for about 1.2% of the country's total installed generation capacity of 23 GW.
 Government projections indicate that solar could reach at least 3.5% of a forecast 43 GW by 2040.
 In 2019, a 2.16 MWp commercial rooftop solar project in Calamba, Laguna, developed by PROINSO and Solaren Renewable Energy Solutions, was awarded the Asian Power Awards "Solar Power Project of the Year".

 By the end of 2024, Department of Energy data recorded 2,312 MW of installed solar photovoltaic (PV) capacity, driven by both utility-scale facilities and distributed systems in the commercial and residential sectors.
 The International Renewable Energy Agency (IRENA) reported 1.7 GW of capacity earlier in the year, reflecting continuing growth in the sector.

 Major planned developments include the Meralco Terra Solar Farm, with a projected capacity of over 700 MW, which will contribute to the expansion of utility-scale solar generation in the country.

 As of 2025, commercial PV systems are increasingly adopted by businesses, farms, schools, and local government facilities, contributing to reductions in daytime peak demand and offsetting grid electricity costs.

 In the commercial rooftop segment, a 2.16 MWp installation in Calamba, Laguna received the Asian Power Awards' 2019 "Solar Power Project of the Year – Philippines".